How to Take a Whole Life Policy Loan and Pay It Back

-The reason is that if you are max funding a whole life policy, there is no room to put in additional cash to “pay yourself interest.”
+The reason is that if you are max funding a policy, there is no room to put in additional cash to “pay yourself interest.”
 The only way to put in more cash would be if you had been paying only a portion of your paid up additions and wanted to pay more PUAs.

 When you repay a policy loan, you are paying interest to the life insurance company.
 Now, because profits are returned to policyholders in the form of a dividend, you will indirectly reap the rewards through future dividends.
 However, the interest you pay is not going straight into your cash value, so you’re not paying yourself interest.

 However, whole life policy loans do have a unique leverage point in that they provide you the opportunity to earn interest while you pay interest.

 You will always pay interest to use money because all capital has a cost.
 You’ll either pay interest to use someone else’s money, or you’ll give up the ability to earn interest if you use your own (opportunity cost).